 Nutrition a Paradigm Shift For Adults and The Elderly

-“We love NV and hope they never stop making it.”
+“We love NV as part of a nutritional strategy and hope they never stop making it.” ~Bonnie

-Since it’s introduction Fall of 2009, thousands of children, teens and adults have been supplementing their diet with a whole food called Nutriiveda, or “NV” as it’s been nicknamed through the Cherab Foundation, a grassroots nonprofit advocacy group to support those with communication impairments.
+Since it’s introduction Fall of 2009, thousands of children, teens and adults have added to their diet as part of a nutritional strategy“NV” as it’s been nicknamed through the Cherab Foundation, a grassroots nonprofit advocacy group to support those with communication impairments.

 There is a wealth of research linking nutrition to cognition.
 Through the food ingredients in NV Original per serving one receives just about all the essential nutrients needed daily, including a rich supply of all of the essential amino acids.

-Some of the families from the Cherab Foundation have since shared NV with elderly relatives and friends who due to various diagnosis such as Alzheimer’s and Diabetes could benefit from healthy nutrition.
+Some of the families from the Cherab Foundation have since shared NV as part of a nutritional strategy with elderly relatives and friends who due to various diagnosis such as Alzheimer’s and Diabetes could benefit from healthy nutrition.